SiliconLabs/wiseconnect/examples/si91x_soc/crypto/si91x_psa_multithread/readme.md

 - With default configuration, the application executes SHA and AES in two threads one after another.
 - Set the priority of threads (thread0, thread1, thread2) to low, low4, low4 respectively to execute task1 and task2 applications one after another.
 - Set the priority of threads (thread0, thread1, thread2) to low4, low, low respectively to execute the task1 and task2 application threads parallely in round-robin mode.
-- Uncomment SAME_CRYPTO_ACCELERATORS and comment DIFFERENT_CRYPTO_ACCELERATORS in app.c to execute sha operation in both threads.
+- Uncomment SAME_CRYPTO_ACCELERATORS and comment DIFFERENT_CRYPTO_ACCELERATORS in [`app.c`](https://github.com/SiliconLabs/wiseconnect/blob/master/examples/si91x_soc/crypto/si91x_psa_multithread/app.c) to execute sha operation in both threads.

+> **Note**: For recommended settings, see the [recommendations guide](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-prog-recommended-settings/).

 ## Test the Application